 Boiled hot water: Even a glass of cold fresh water was hard to get in China in almost all restaurants except those few that catered to foreigners until about ten years ago.
 Now the influence of Western fast food restaurants and the big popularity of cold soda pop, icy bubble tea and fruit slush drinks is making drinking cold water popular among the young.

 Few deep fried foods: In some regions, stir frying in woks is common.
 It is quick and efficient.
-But unlike in most foreign Chinese restaurants, where almost everything is stir fried, most Mainland Chinese food is boiled, steamed, braised, or baked.
+But unlike in most foreign Chinese restaurants, where almost everything is stir fried, most Chinese food in Chinese mainland is boiled, steamed, braised, or baked.
 But deep frying in oil such as fried chicken isn't as common.
 Chinese generally stir fry lightly and quickly in little oil.

 Examples of Non-Chinese Food